gabepettus/Professional-Portfolio/README.md

-# Bootstrap-Portfolio
+# Professional-Portfolio

-This is an rework of my portfolio project using bootstrap
+This is my professional portfolio, it showcases some of my recent work.